EnigmaCurry/kubelab/README.md

 docs](https://github.com/kubernetes-incubator/kubespray#documents) if
 you want to customize this further.

-Note: DigitalOcean is preparing to release their own Kubernetes platform soon, you may want to check that out.
-This uses many of the same pieces, as DigitalOcean open sources most of it.
-Having a DIY platform that you fully control, may still be desirable, so here you go.
+Note: DigitalOcean has now released their own Kubernetes as a service product.
+Prefer that for production workloads.
+However, having a DIY platform that you fully control, may still be desirable, so here you go.

 ## Requirements